jon49/blog/content/post/bit_torrent_sync_updatinginsstalling_programs.md

     problem with that is security of course.
 So I am not quite sure how that would be worked out.

-The down side would be that for people which don’t want to install BT Sync you would need a back up updater/installer.
+The down side would be that for people which donâ€™t want to install BT Sync you would need a back up updater/installer.

 Let me know what you think!
-It would be interesting to hear other ideas on how this could work in the programming environment [which haven’t already been thought of](http://blog.bittorrent.com/tag/bittorrent-sync/).
+It would be interesting to hear other ideas on how this could work in the programming environment [which havenâ€™t already been thought of](http://blog.bittorrent.com/tag/bittorrent-sync/).